Home โ€บ Products โ€บ Wet Collectors

 Optional: NEMA electrical package, extended sump

-Multi-station and heavy-production applications.
-The C7-3000 and C15-5000 handle higher dust loads from buffing lines, grinding cells, and larger machining operations.
-C15-5000 and above come standard with polypropylene doors.
+For multi-station and heavy-production work.
+The C7-3000 and C15-5000 take the bigger dust loads off buffing lines, grinding cells, and larger machining setups.
+C15-5000 and up come standard with polypropylene doors.

 Construction: 304 stainless steel, seam welded